michelle-morin/haiku/README.md

 * _Enter the command "npm run build"_

 _Open the contents of the directory in a text editor or IDE of your choice (e.g., to open the contents of the directory in Visual Studio Code, enter the command "code ." in the Terminal)._

+## Known Bugs

+_Does not currently account for edge cases like poem, ion, eon, etc. in which the double vowel forms two syllables._

 ## Technologies Used